kevinolega/callcentertrainingtips/_posts/2018-10-04-question-interviewer.md

 Do you offer any scholarships or continuing education for your agents?

-What is your procedure for pay increase?
+What is your procedure for a pay increase?

 On a scale of 1 to 10, how satisfied were you with our interview?
 How can I improve?